UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Feature update

-Details: Updated links to support the launch of the new UKCloud Communities platorm (https://community.ukcloud.com) which also includes changes to UKCloud Ideas.
+Details: Updated links to support the launch of the new UKCloud Communities platform which also includes changes to UKCloud Ideas.

 ## Release 1.109.1